thunderbird/webext-support/scripts/preferences/README.md

 This script provides the following public methods:

-### async preferences.init();
+### async preferences.initCache();

-This function will asynchronously requests all preferences from the background page to set up a local cache.
-It also sets up a listener to be notified by the background script, if a preference chamged so it can update its local cache.
-After the cache has been set up, the other public methods preference functions access the local cache synchronously
+This function will asynchronously requests all preferences from the WebExtension background page to set up a local cache.
+It also sets up a listener to be notified by the background page, after a preference has been changed elsewhere so it can update its local cache.
+After the cache has been set up, the 3 main preference functions access the local cache synchronously.

 ### preferences.getPref(aName, [aFallback]);

 Gets the value for preference `aName`.
-Returns either a Promise for a value received from the background script or a direct value from the local cache - see init().
+Returns either a Promise for a value received from the WebExtension background page or a direct value from the local cache - see initCache().

 If no user value and also no default value has been defined, the fallback value will be returned (or `null`).